Infill Landscape Blog

 Oyster Shell

-Pros: This light-weight loose-fill surface is optimized for drainage as well as movement.
+Pros: This lightweight loose-fill surface optimizes drainage and movement.

 Sand or Pea Gravel